Sjors/nado-book/appendix/more_episodes.md

 We also discuss some of the other possibilities that a time-stamping system like OpenTimestamps offers, as well as its limitations.
 Finally, Aaron provides a little bit of context for the history of cryptographic time stamping, which was itself referenced in the Bitcoin white paper.

-I timestamped the source code for this book^[<https://github.com/Sjors/nado-book>], so you can verify that a draft version existed as early as March 2022.
+We timestamped the source code for this book,^[<https://github.com/Sjors/nado-book>] so you can verify that a draft version existed as early as March 2022:

 ```
 c=86a7cd200acb1812b6b2f8be27c8380ea44c9470